 You should also be familiar with the ancient coin collecting ethics.
-On your part as a coin collector, you never purposely purchase ancient coins looted from museums and archeological sites.
+On your part as a coin collector, you never purposely purchase ancient coins looted from museums and archaeological sites.

 Protected sites and their surrounding areas are forbidden to sell or export ancient coins.
-Tourists who buy ancient coins near archeological diggings might be held up by customs upon departure.
+Tourists who buy ancient coins near archaeological diggings might be held up by customs upon departure.

 Plenty of ancient coin forgeries are sold in the internet where unsuspecting buyers are just won over by the attractive display.
 But even if you’re buying an old coin in person, don’t drop your guard either.

-Dishonest ancient coin dealers and counterfeiters have clever ways to make ordinary coins look like they have really come from an archeological sited.
+Dishonest ancient coin dealers and counterfeiters have clever ways to make ordinary coins look like they have really come from an archaeological sited.

 Clues on how to spot fake ancient coins

 Counterfeit old coins are more common than you think.
 How to identify fake ancient coins requires a good background on coin identification.
 Inspect the coins thoroughly and look for these tell-tale signs that they are fake: